If you need some motivation to keep your running up, here it is. Runs which today seem impossible, with practice, will one day seem effortless.

 Start by using a work/rest ratio of 1:1.
 Pick up the pace for a few minutes, then drop it down again for the same number of minutes.
 Get to grips with this and see the effects of it.
 Then you can increase the complexity of your intervals.

 There are multiple benefits of interval training in running.
 It will increase your aerobic threshold, testing your capabilities at a faster pace.
-It can allow you to go further than you’re used to if you slow down to lower pace than usual during the rest periods.
+It can allow you to go further than you’re used to if you slow down to a lower pace than usual during the rest periods.
 And it helps you overcome some of the mental blockers of a long, same speed run.

 If you’re feeling brave, you can even incorporate some hill sprints or incline intervals.
 You’ll find these much more challenging, but it’s a great way of working out in new heart rate zones.